hairlesshobo/jack-tools/md/rju-level.md

 DESCRIPTION
 -----------
-jack-level is a JACK CLI level meter.
+rju-level is a JACK CLI level meter.

 It writes peak and average levels as text fields using curses.